 Right now Plaid connects more than 11000 financial institutions around the world with any FinTech startups eager to hop on board.

 Plaid FinTech Products

-Plaid shows all the transaction updates from the connected accounts in real-time and categorizes expenses.
-With additional integrations, it could visualize the spendings on the map.
+Plaid shows all the transaction updates from the connected accounts in real time and categorizes expenses.
+With additional integrations, it could visualize the spending on the map.

-This option provides a smooth and instant connection to the bank account through authenticating account or/and routing numbers.
+This option provides a smooth and instant connection to the bank account by authenticating the account or/and routing numbers.